Wisconsin Highway 794

-State Trunk Highway 794 (Highway 794, STH-794, WIS 794), officially the John R. Plewa Memorial Lake Parkway or the Lake Parkway, is a 4.76 mi state highway in Milwaukee County, Wisconsin, United States, that goes north–south from downtown Milwaukee to its southern suburbs.
-WIS 794 is the highest numbered Wisconsin state highway in the state trunk highway system.
+State Trunk Highway 794 (Highway 794, STH-794, WIS 794), officially the John R. Plewa Memorial Lake Parkway or simply the Lake Parkway, is a 4.76 mi state highway in Milwaukee County, Wisconsin, United States, that goes north–south from downtown Milwaukee to its southern suburbs.

-WIS 794 is one of only two numbered state trunk highways, along with WIS 39, that share a number designation with an Interstate or US highway within the state's borders.
-Wisconsin Department of Transportation (WisDOT) policy otherwise prohibits dual designations within the state trunk highway system, a situation it had been able to maintain until the US 51 freeway was designated as a northward extension of Interstate 39.

 Route description

-Starting at College Avenue (CTH-ZZ), WIS 794 begins to travel north via Pennsylvania Avenue.
-This stretch of road is just east of the General Mitchell International Airport.
+Starting at College Avenue (County Trunk Highway ZZ, CTH-ZZ), WIS 794 begins to travel north via Pennsylvania Avenue.
+This stretch of road is just east of Milwaukee Mitchell International Airport.
 At Edgerton Avenue, WIS 794 briefly turns west but then curves north.
 At that point, it travels on a limited-access road (Lake Parkway) next to a railroad.
 It then meets Layton Avenue at a partial diamond interchange and then Howard Avenue (unsigned WIS 794 Spur) at a diamond interchange.
 After crossing under a railroad underpass, it meets Oklahoma Avenue.
 This time, a one-quadrant interchange appears on that point.
 This involves a signalized intersection in the middle of a quasi-freeway.
 Continuing onwards, it then crosses over WIS 32 without an interchange and then meets Carferry Drive.
 At this point, WIS 794 becomes I-794.
 This is one of three pairs of routes that have the same numbering but different designation (the others being I-41/US 41 and I-39/WIS 39).